Caribbean

 Bare-throated tiger heron is wading in the water.

-The majority of the park's territory is covered with the primary forests (those with native trees and no visible signs of human intervention).
+The majority of the park's territory is covered with primary forests (those with native trees and no visible signs of human intervention).

 We spotted a few couples of scarlet macaws (ara macao).
-They are gorgeous and intelligent birds, among the most beautiful ones on the Earth.
-A park's ranger told us that there are over 100 couples in the park.
+They are gorgeous and intelligent birds, among the most beautiful ones on Earth.
+A park ranger told us that there were over 100 couples in the park.
 In dry months (December to April) they nest in the holes of the tall trees.
-Scarlet macaw is a very dedicated bird and mates for life.
+The scarlet macaw is a very dedicated bird and mates for life.

 A primary forest is rich in vines.